-How JNJ-54861911 works
+How atabecestat works

-JNJ-5861911 in clinical trials
+Atabecestat in clinical trials

-A key measure of effectiveness was whether JNJ-54861911 could lower beta amyloid levels in the cerebrospinal fluid that bathes the brain and spinal cord.
-Janssen discovered that it did.
-It presented the results at the 12th International Conference on Alzheimer’s and Parkinson’s Diseases in 2016.
+A Phase 1 study (NCT01887535) that began in 2013 investigated whether the treatment was safe and tolerated in healthy older people.
+The participants were divided into five groups, each receiving a different dose of atabecestat.
+A key measure of effectiveness was whether atabecestat could lower beta-amyloid levels in the cerebrospinal fluid that bathes the brain and spinal cord.
+Janssen discovered that it did, and the results of the study were presented at the 12th International Conference on Alzheimer’s and Parkinson’s Diseases in 2015.

+Another Phase 1 trial (NCT02360657) evaluated atabecestat’s ability to lower beta-amyloid levels in the cerebrospinal fluid of people at risk of developing Alzheimer’s disease but who had no symptoms.
+It also assessed the treatment’s safety and tolerability.
 Researchers randomly assigned patients to one of three groups.
-One received 10 mg of JNJ-54861911 once a day for up to four weeks.
-Another received 50 mg of JNJ-54861911, and the third a placebo.
-The study has been completed but no results have been published.
+Those in the first group received 10 mg of atabecestat once a day for up to four weeks, those in the second group received 50 mg of atabecestat, and those in the third group received a placebo.
+The study has been completed, but no results have been published.

-Alzheimers News Today is strictly a news and information website about the disease.
+Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.